dimitri-nicolo/calico/v2.2/usage/routereflector/calico-routereflector.md

 #### Known limitations

--  The `calico/routereflector` instance will automatically peer with the {{site.prodname}}
+-  The `calico/routereflector` instance will automatically peer with the {{site.tseeprodname}}
-   nodes, but it currently has no mechanism to configure peerings with non-{{site.prodname}}
+   nodes, but it currently has no mechanism to configure peerings with non-{{site.tseeprodname}}
    BGP speakers (e.g. edge routers)
 -  There is no `calicoctl` integration or similar.
--  If you are using Kubernetes API as the {{site.prodname}} datastore, the Route Reflector container currently only supports running as a single-instance.
+-  If you are using Kubernetes API as the {{site.tseeprodname}} datastore, the Route Reflector container currently only supports running as a single-instance.
 -  For etcdv3, the Route Reflector container may be used to form a cluster of route reflectors that automatically create a full mesh between each Route Reflector.